-The System Performance and Strategic Investment team, led by Iyah Romm, is responsible for leading system performance analyses, including a particular focus on measuring value and promoting effective allocation of health care resources.
-The SPSI team is responsible for developing and administering the Community Hospital Acceleration, Revitalization, and Transformation (CHART) community hospital investment program that represents a key component of the HPC’s broad mandate to increase health care quality and access while reducing cost growth in the Commonwealth.
-SPSI is further responsible for developing and implementing a registration program for provider organizations to provide transparency on the composition and function of provider organizations in the health care system and serve as an informational foundation for other key statutory functions.
-SPSI also supports the Market Performance team in care delivery analyses in Cost and Market Impact Reviews and leads the HPC’s role in supporting health resource planning activities.
+The Care Delivery Innovation and Investment team, led by Iyah Romm, is responsible for leading system performance analyses, including a particular focus on measuring value and promoting effective allocation of health care resources.
+The CDII team is responsible for developing and administering the Community Hospital Acceleration, Revitalization, and Transformation (CHART) community hospital investment program that represents a key component of the HPC’s broad mandate to increase health care quality and access while reducing cost growth in the Commonwealth.
+CDII also supports the Market Performance team in care delivery analyses in Cost and Market Impact Reviews and leads the HPC’s role in supporting health resource planning activities.

 People also viewed...